PimWagemans09/deepslate_redstone/README.md

 - observer
 - piston

-## you can now use deepslate in the following recipes:
+## you can use deepslate in the following recipes:

 - comparator
 - repeater
 - stone button

-> [!NOTE]
-> On 1.21.4 when you add the datapack during world creation the game may tell you that the datapack whas made for an older version of Minecraft even if you are using the 1.21.2 to 1.21.4 version of the datapack.
-But this datapack is compatible with the newer version so you can ignore this warning
+## allow other items to replace (cobble)stone

+mods or datapacks can add items to replace cobblestone or stone in redstone recipes by adding them to a specific item tag:

+- any items in the item tag `#minecraft:stone_crafting_materials` can replace cobblestone in redstone recipes

+- any items in the item tag `#deepslate_redstone:normal_stone_crafting_materials` can replace stone in redstone recipes